 60 cm deep would be fine for a more formal meal, and 75-90 cm would allow people to sit directly across from each other at the table.

 (To give you an idea, a standard sheet of A4 paper is about 30 cm long).

 It can be quite difficult to find a bar table to meet all your requirements.
-We happen to make the custom-sized bar tables for our customers.
-(How convenient!)
+We make custom-sized bar tables (how convenient!)
 You can view them here.